Skip to main content

 How long does it take to build a ride-hailing app?

-MVP with core ride-hailing features takes 16-24 weeks.
-A full platform with scheduled rides, multi-payment, and driver analytics takes 24-40 weeks.
-We recommend a phased approach — launch in one city, validate unit economics, then expand.
+An MVP with the core ride-hailing features takes 16-24 weeks.
+Add scheduled rides, more payment methods, and driver analytics for a full platform, and you're at 24-40 weeks.
+We almost always push clients toward a phased build.
+Launch in one city, prove the unit economics, then expand.

 Can I use Flutter to build an Uber-like app?